EmberHeavyIndustries/HID2AMI/README.md

 is free to download, copy and redistribuite.

 ### **HID2AMI APP**
-is distribuited by request from the author; each instance is strictly tied 1:1 to a particular HID2AMI board.
+is distribuited by request, after a minmum donation to support the development, from the author; each instance is strictly tied 1:1 to a particular HID2AMI board.
 You are not allowed to copy and distribuite HID2AMI APP in any medium or format.

 ## **DISTRIBUTION AND PRICING POLICY**
 I've spent a great effort in designing and developing this app, so I would be grateful if you'd be happy to contibute to its future development.
 I decided to release all project's details, schematics and gerbers for free to everyone, but retaining myself close control over the firmware app.
 Being this one a no-profit hobbyist project, I can't guarantee any volume production of boards, so I will following the following distributio policies, for who may be interested in having one: